Vernon Davis: Media appearances

-In 2013, Davis made a cameo appearance in the music video for the song "Get Lo" by Ron Artest and Mike Jones.
+In 2013, Davis made a cameo appearance in the music video for the song "Get Lo" by Ron Artest and Mike Jones, as well as an acting appearance as himself in a 5th season episode of The League.

 Davis made an appearance on Pretty Wild and Whose Line is it Anyway? in 2015.

 Davis was a judge on ABC's BattleBots in its second season.

 Davis hosted the reunion and behind-the scenes special for MTV's The Challenge: Total Madness, both of which aired in July 2020.
 In September 2020, Davis was announced as one of the celebrities competing in the 29th season of Dancing with the Stars.
 He partnered with Peta Murgatroyd and was the fifth couple eliminated from the competition, lasting six weeks.

 On April 28, 2021, Davis returned as the host for the two-part reunion of The Challenge: Double Agents.

 In March and April 2022, Davis served as a judge for Season 1 of Domino Masters on Fox.

 Davis also starred in the crime thriller The Ritual Killer as "Randoku", which was released on March 10, 2023.
 The movie is about a detective hunting for an international murderer committing ritualistic killings in a small Mississippi town.
 The movie stars Morgan Freeman and Cole Hauser.

 In 2022, it was announced that Davis would star in the comedy film Plan B, alongside Jon Heder, Tom Berenger, and Shannon Elizabeth.

+Davis competed in the seventh season of the HGTV series Rock the Block which premiered in April 2026 and was partnered with Mina Starsiak Hawk, star of Good Bones.

 Business ventures

 Following his NFL career, Davis has been active as an entrepreneur and investor across a variety of industries.
 He joined David Stern, Jim Boeheim, Steve Smith, and others as an early investor in SportsCastr, a live-streaming platform that allows fans and athletes to provide commentary on games.
+In 2012, he co-founded an interior design company, Modern Class Design (MCD), along with music industry executive Antone Barnes.
 In 2022, he became a brand ambassador and investor in JAXJOX, a smart home fitness startup.
 Davis also co-developed Gloriana, a luxury townhouse project in Washington, D.C., and has been involved in other real estate ventures, including a multifamily housing community in Ohio.

 In professional sports, he is a minority owner of DC Power FC, a women’s soccer team in the USL Super League, and joined the ownership group of the Brisbane Bullets, a basketball team in Australia’s National Basketball League.